Khorovod: Origin and characteristics

-The most significant features of the khorovod dance is to hold hands or the little finger of the partners while dancing in a circle.
+The participants of the dance hold the hand or the little finger of their dance partners while dancing in a circle.

-The circle dance symbolised in ancient Russian culture "moving around the sun" and was a pagan rite with the meaning of unity and friendship.
+The circle dance symbolised "moving around the sun" in ancient Russian culture and was a pagan rite symbolizing unity and friendship.
 The female organizer or leader of the dance was called khorovodnitsa.

-Regional difference in Russia
+Regional differences in Russia

 The khorovod dance has own characteristics in the different regions of Old Russia.
 In the northern Russian regions, the round dance was known for its gentle and subtle manner, while in the central Russian regions, the dance was more cheerful and lighthearted.
 Russian folk songs accompanied the dance.
 The people kicked, clapped and made quick and energetic movements.
 Dances in southern Russia, with its warm, mild weather, were famous for their rapid, hot-blooded movements and complex patterns, embodying strength, boundless energy and youth.